 At this time, clearance letter requests are not available through SIRCON or NIPR.
-To obtain a Letter of Clearance, please submit the Change/ Request Form by faxing to 801-538-3830 or emailing as a PDB attachment to firstname.lastname@example.org.
+To obtain a Letter of Clearance, please submit the Clearance Letter Request Form by faxing to 801-538-3830 or emailing as a PDF attachment to firstname.lastname@example.org.

-If you wish to convert your resident license to a non-resident license, please complete Change/ Request Form with your new residential, mailing and business addresses, new phone numbers, and email address.
+If you wish to convert your resident license to a non-resident license, please complete Clearance Letter Request Form with your new residential, mailing and business addresses, new phone numbers, and email address.
 We will issue you a non-resident license free of charge.